 Having a pet can be expensive.
 Of course, that doesn’t mean you shouldn’t own one.

 There are many reasons a low-income family has pets:

 - They love pets and generally offer a good home unless they get diagnosed with a chronic or life-threatening illness.

-- They may have inherited the pet from a loved one.
+- Inherited the pet from a loved one.

-- They may have rescued some animals that became part of their lives.
+- Rescued some animals that became part of their lives.

 - Pets can provide companionship and security.
-Some serve as guard dogs, while others serve as guide dogs to the disabled.
+Some serve as guard dogs, while others serve as service dogs for the disabled.

-You may have reached us after you found an affordable vet clinic near me.
-It is always wise to check out if there are alternative solutions to your problems.
-Thankfully, there are 34 or more ways to save some money on pet care for low income families.
+You see our guide after you found a cheap vet nearby.
+However, it’s wise to shop for alternative pet care to save money.
+Thankfully, there are ways to save some money on pet care for low income families.

-Some clinics have already pledged to offer free or cheap vet care for charity cases.
-A clinic may have a specific quota to spend or be driven by the doctor’s love for animals.
-Of course, no matter how much a doctor loves animals, they also need to work within a budget to profit.
+Some local clinics have already pledged to offer free or cheap vet care for charity cases.
+For example, a clinic may have a set quota to spend or be driven by the doctor’s love for animals.

 Are you looking for free or cheap vet care nearby?
 Before you panic, consider the options listed above.
-Start dialing, emailing, and completing online applications to receive some discounted vet care.
+Then, start dialing, emailing, and completing online applications to receive some discounted vet care.